Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 You can also get an additional card for free, for instance, for your spouse or partner.
 This is great to share one account with multiple cards.

 If you do not pay the credit card balance in full, you will pay a 9.4% interest rate on the amount due.
-This fee is not too bad as far as credit card debt goes.
-However, this is still a considerable interest rate.
+This fee is not too bad as far as credit card debt goes, but it is still a considerable interest rate.

-You should never carry credit card debt if you are serious about personal finance.
-And if you are, you should focus on fixing that before optimizing your credit cards.
+If you are serious about personal finance, you should never carry credit card debt.
+If you do, you should focus on fixing that before optimizing your credit cards.

-You have a few options for free withdrawals with this card.
-First, you can withdraw money at Migros checkouts for free, for up to 1000 CHF per day.
-And you can withdraw twice a year abroad.
+With this card, you have a few options for free withdrawals.
+You can withdraw money at Migros checkouts for free, up to 1000 CHF per day.
+You can also withdraw twice a year abroad.

 After this, if you use this card to withdraw money in Switzerland or abroad, you will pay a 2.5% fee on the withdrawal amount.
 Credit cards are usually the worst way to get cash in Switzerland or abroad.
 So, you should avoid this fee as well.
 But it is great that you have some options to withdraw cash directly at Migros checkouts.